rnarayana/rnarayana.github.io/_posts/2021-06-01-kubernetes-settings-resource-constraints.md

 The first important thing is to have one service handle similar load only – does not really have to be a microservice, but it should not be a monolith either.
 You should be able to do simple math like, if one pod can handle 100 operations/second, 10 pods can handle 1000 operations/sec.

-1. Do not set any requests or limits on the pods, and do load testing on one particular pod/service (1 replica), and increase requests/sec gradually.
+1. Do not set any requests or limits on the pods.
+Do load testing on one particular pod/service (1 replica), and increase requests/sec gradually.
 Find the point at which the response grows exponentially, or the point at which the response time is more than your SLA.
 You will typically see that after a particular load, the response time jumps (or pod starts crashing)
 2. Now we know the breaking point - something like _upto 250 requests/sec, the response time of each request is under 2 seconds_.
 Now we need to find the CPU and memory at which this condition can be met.
 Start with smaller values like 0.5 CPU, 250MiB etc. for limits (requests can be same) and find the point beyond which increased resources has no effect on overall throughput.
 This is done just to optimize the cpu and memory for different services (we could start with higher numbers and it would work but would be suboptimal).
    1. Run a similar load test now, but at constant load – say, 250 requests / second (or a little less, say 200) continuously for some time, say a minute or so.
 Keep the cpu and memory to low values as per your service needs.
 You should see the response time increasing in the same way after a point – but now the reason would be not enough cpu.
    2. Repeat the above but with a higher CPU value, such that you get the original throughput, say 200 or 250 requests/sec.